varabyte/kobweb/README.md

 efficiently on a background thread, sending a large amount of data to it can cause your site to experience a significant pause during the copy.
 This can easily be seconds if the data is large enough!

-To support this use-case, the web workers API introduced the concept of [transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects).
+This isn't just an issue with Kobweb.
+This was originally a problem with standard web APIs.
+To support this use-case, web workers introduced the concept of [transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects).

-Instead of data being copied over, its ownership is transferred over from one thread to another.
+Instead of an object being copied over, its ownership is transferred over from one thread to another.
 Attempts to use the object in the original thread after that point will throw an exception.

 Kobweb workers support transferable objects in a type-safe, Kotlin-idiomatic way, via the `Transferables` class.
 Using it, you can register named objects in one thread and then retrieve them by that name in another.